Learning Gaussian Graphical Models with Latent Confounders: Introduction

-One common approach, known as latent variable Gaussian Graphical Models (LVGGM), uses the parameterization in (\ref{eqn:splusl_omega2}) and involves joint inference for $\Omegab$ and $\Lb_{\Omegab}$.
-In this approach, the focus is on the effect of unobserved variables in the complete graph, which affect the partial correlations of the variables in the observed graph $\Omegab$.
-This perspective can be particularly useful when the unobserved variables would have been included in the graph, had they been unobserved.
-In LVGGM, in order for $\Omegab$ to be identifiable, $\Lb_{\Omegab}$ must be sufficiently dense \citep{chandrasekaran2011rank}.
+where $\Lb_{\Omegab}$ again reflects the effect of unobserved confounding, i.e., unobserved nodes in a graph \cite{chandrasekaran2011rank}.
+One such approach, known as latent variable Gaussian Graphical Models (LVGGM), uses parameterization (\ref{eqn:splusl_omega2}) and involves joint inference for $\Omegab$ and $\Lb_{\Omegab}$.
+The motivation behind LVGGM is to address the effect of unobserved variables in the complete data graph, which affect the partial correlations of the variables in the observed precision matrix $\Omegab$.
+This perspective can be particularly useful when the unobserved variables would have been included in the graph, had they been observed.

-An alternative approach uses principal component analysis (PCA) as a preprocessing step to remove the effect of confounders.
-The focus of this approach is on how confounders might affect the marginal correlation between observed variables.
-This approach uses the parameterization in (\ref{eqn:splusl_sigma}) and involves a first stage in which effect of $\Lb_{\Sigmab}$ is removed by subtracting the leading eigencomponent of ${\Sigmab}_{obs}$ and a second stage of standard GGM inference \citep{parsana2019addressing}.
-We call this PCA-based approach PCA+GGM.
-For this approach to be effective, the norm of $\Lb_{\Sigmab}$ (noise) must be large relative to the norm of $\Sigmab$ (signal).
-PCA+GGM has shown to be especially useful in estimating gene co-expression networks, where correlated measurement noise and batch effects induce large extraneous marginal correlations between observed variables \citep{geng2018joint, leek2007capturing,stegle2011efficient,gagnon2013removing,freytag2015systematic,jacob2016correcting}.
-In contrast to \citet{chandrasekaran2012latent}, the confounders in \citet{parsana2019addressing} are usually thought of as nuisance variables and would not be included in the complete graph, even if they had been observed.
+In previous work, either parameterization \eqref{eqn:splusl_sigma}, e.g., PCA+GGM, or \eqref{eqn:splusl_omega2}, e.g., LVGGM, has been used, depending on the source of confounding and motivations as described earlier.
+Typically, LVGGM is appropriate when confounding is induced by unobserved nodes in a complete data graph of interest, whereas PCA+GGM is more appropriate when confounding corresponds to nuisance variables, e.g., from batch effects.

+In practice, the selection between these two methods will depend on user's belief about the type of confounding present in the observed data.
+In this paper, our goal is to explore a way to address the effect of confounders in order to obtain the graph structure encoded in $\Omegab$ without making such selection.